- Smart transportation has significantly changed the ways that people move through the world.

 - Ride-sharing companies that analyze demand data to assess user needs and adjust pricing.

-- Vehicle notification systems and intelligent braking that uses sensors and geo-location data to reduce accidents.
+- Vehicle notification systems and intelligent braking that use sensors and geo-location data to reduce accidents.

-The solution to creating the technology and infrastructure that will help smart energy power the smart transportation revolution is better use and understanding of each other’s data.
-By improving integration between smart transportation and energy, both will be able to evolve and have a greater positive impact on user experience and their own business fundamentals.
+What will help smart energy power the smart transportation revolution is better use and understanding of each other’s data.
+First and foremost, close collaboration is key.
+Improved interoperability between smart transportation and energy data will have a huge positive impact on both user experience and their own business fundamentals.

 Examples of data exchange between smart transportation and energy: